famishedmammal/SENG265_HashTable/README.md

 # SENG265_HashTable
-My simple C++ project that hashes given strings to a table
+My simple C++ project that hashes given strings to a table.